tanya-lisoviku/web-docs-creating/docs/Documentation Setup.md

 ```markdown
 ![Image name](../image/1_structure_project.png)
 ```
 ➤ To add an image, you don’t need to specify the path manually.
-Just drag the image from the left menu to the desired location, and PyCharm will automatically generate the path.
+Just drag the image from the left menu to the desired location, and [PyCharm](# "Integrated development environment (IDE) with support for Python, Markdown files, and documentation preview functions") will automatically generate the path.
 ![drug-n-drop image.png](image/Documentation%20Setup/Create%20documentation%20in%20Markdown%20format/drug-n-drop%20image.png)
-➤ PyCharm has three document display modes, including a preview with images.
+➤ [PyCharm](# "Integrated development environment (IDE) with support for Python, Markdown files, and documentation preview functions") has three document display modes, including a preview with images.
 ![Preview .png](image/Documentation%20Setup/Create%20documentation%20in%20Markdown%20format/Preview%20.png)
 7.	**Code**
 * Inline code: Wrap the text in backticks (`).